TheTopTian/Brats-Survival-Prediction/README.md

-# Brats-Survival-Prediction
-Survival prediction for the challenge Brats2020

 # Brain Tumor Challenge: Survival Prediction

 In this project, we aim to predict the survival of patients with brain tumors using machine learning techniques.
-The Brain Tumor Challenge dataset provides clinical and genetic features of patients with glioblastoma multiforme, the most common and aggressive type of brain tumor.

 ## Dataset

-The dataset contains clinical information of 191 patients with glioblastoma multiforme, including age, sex, Karnofsky Performance Status (KPS), and O(6)-Methylguanine-DNA Methyltransferase (MGMT) promoter methylation status, as well as genetic features such as gene expression, DNA methylation, and copy number variation.
-The dataset also includes the survival time in days and the survival status (1 = alive, 0 = dead) of each patient.
+We used the dataset from the challenge BraTS 2020 (https://www.med.upenn.edu/cbica/brats2020/data.html), it has both segmentation and survival prediction task inside.

+***Segmentation***: The dataset contains several model scans with NIFTI files (.nii.gz) and describe a) native(**T1**) and b) post-contrast T1-weighted (**T1Gd**), c) T2-weighted (**T2**), and d) T2 Fluid Attenuated Inversion Recovery (**T2-FLAIR**) volumns.
+All the imaging datasets have been segmented manually.

+***Survival***: The overall survival (OS) data, defined in days, are included in a comma-separated value (.csv) file with correspondences to the pseudo-identifiers of the imaging data.
+The .csv file also includes the age of patients, as well as the resection status.
+N

 ## Methodology